This section covers:

 We can also use our graphing calculator to solve the systems of equations:

-(Note that with non-linear equations, there will most likely be more than one intersection; an example of how to get more than one solution via the Graphing Calculator can be found in the Exponents and Roots in Algebra section.)
+(Note that with non-linear equations, there will most likely be more than one intersection; an example of how to get more than one solution via the Graphing Calculator can be found in the Exponents and Radicals in Algebra section.)

 Solving Systems with Substitution